Ramification in Division Fields and Sporadic Points on Modular Curves: Previous Work and Motivation

 However, it is known that only finitely many isomorphism classes of elliptic curves can have this torsion subgroup over a cubic field.
 See Jeon, Kim, and Schweizer's paper \cite{infinitecubic} for a list of the possible torsion subgroups that can occur for infinitely many elliptic curves over a cubic field.
 The point on the modular curve $X_1(21)$ corresponding to $E$ is an example of a \emph{sporadic point}\footnote{Sporadic points are also called \emph{unexpected points} or \emph{exceptional points} in the literature.}.
 Briefly, if $D$ is the minimal degree such that a curve $X$ has infinitely many points of degree $D$, then a sporadic point is any point with degree less than $D$.

 Recently, Derickx, Etropolski, van Hoeij, Morrow, and Zureick-Brown have shown that $X_1(21)$ is the only modular curve with a cubic sporadic point \cite{CubicTorsion}.
 In fact, they show that the only cubic sporadic point is the one corresponding to Najman's curve.
-Combined with the work of Jeon, Kim, and Schweizer \cite{infinitecubic}, this shows that if $[K:\QQ]=3$, then $E(K)_\text{tors}$ is isomorphic to one of the following groups:
+Combined with the work of Jeon, Kim, and Schweizer \cite{infinitecubic}, this classifies the possible groups $E(K)_{\text{tors}}$ when $[K:\QQ]=3$.

-Thus, in order to answer Question \ref{Q1} more generally, it seems likely we will need to have a better understanding of sporadic points on modular curves.
-To this end, Bourdon, Ejder, Liu, Odumodu, and Viray \cite{sporadicbound} have made an insightful investigation of sporadic $j$-invariants.
-Among the many results in \cite{sporadicbound}, they have shown that, assuming Serre's uniformity conjecture, the number of sporadic $j$-invariants ($j$-invariants corresponding to a sporadic point on a modular curve $X_1(N)$ for some $N>0$) in a given number field is finite.
+Thus, in order to understand $E(K)_\text{tors}$ for more exotic $K$, it seems likely we will need to have a better understanding of sporadic points on modular curves.
+To this end, Bourdon, Ejder, Liu, Odumodu, and Viray \cite{sporadicbound} have made an insightful investigation of sporadic $j$-invariants ($j$-invariants corresponding to a sporadic point on a modular curve $X_1(N)$ for some $N>0$).
+Among the many results in \cite{sporadicbound}, they have shown that, assuming Serre's uniformity conjecture, the number of sporadic $j$-invariants in a given number field is finite.
+The interested reader should also consult the recent papers \cite{BGRW} and \cite{BourdonNajman}.

-Regarding Question \ref{Q2}, Merel \cite{Merel} answered it in the affirmative.
-Namely, Merel showed that there is a uniform bound for $|E(K)_\text{tors}|$ that is independent of the curve $E/K$ and depends only on $d$.
+Finally, one can ask about bounds on the size of the torsion subgroup in terms of the degree $d$. \cite{Merel} showed that there is a uniform bound for $|E(K)_\text{tors}|$ that is independent of the curve $E/K$ and depends only on $d$.
 Further, Merel found that if $p$ divides $|E(K)_\text{tors}|$, then

 Oesterl\'e later improved the bound to

 however, this work was unpublished.
 Thanks to the work of Derickx, a proof can now be found in \cite[Appendix A]{Oestbound}.
 Parent \cite{Parent} showed that if $E$ has a point of order $p^n$, then